 You are experiencing culture shock and want a different university environment or community

-While most universities allow you to transfer, keep in mind that many set deadlines in order to do so.
+While most universities allow you to become a transfer student, keep in mind that many set deadlines in order to do so.
 Be aware of all relevant application and transfer schedules if you are considering transferring in the future.

 Can You Switch Universities After the First Year?